guy-keller/openvpn3-qt/README.md

 OpenVPN3-QT
 ============
-OpenVPN3 QT Client written in Python3.
+A simple OpenVPN3 Client written in Python3 & QT.

 ## OpenVPN 3
 First and foremost, please download and install OpenVPN 3 from here: